judka-uriel/uriel-book/uriel_en.md

 I had entered into eternity.
-It was the most dreadful sensation to be outside time, when the chain of daily tasks breaks, the connection between events disappears, the flow of time ceases altogether, and the mind remains as if freely floating in cosmic space, detached from everyday life.
+It was the most dreadful sensation to be outside time, when the chain of daily tasks breaks, the connection between events disappears, the flow of time ceases altogether, and the mind remains as if freely floating in outer space, detached from everyday life.
 I lay there trying frantically to restore the connection with earthly life.
 The only salvation was to try to imagine the further sequence of pressing tasks: that, for example, I would get up from the hospital bed, check out at the registration